engagingnewsproject/enp-platform/wp-content/plugins/defender-security/readme.txt

 [youtube https://www.youtube.com/watch?v=w9pfRCuT36Q]

+### Google reCAPTCHA Integration

+Add reCAPTCHA to your login, registration, and password reset pages in a couple of steps to help protect from fraud and abuse.
+Select reCAPTCHA type, language, location, and style to suit.

 ### Firewall and IP Manager

 Keep your site safe with Defender’s IP manager and firewall.
 Manually block specific IPs, import a list of banned IPs and set automated timed and permanent lockouts.
 Defender makes it easy to block and unblock specific locations quickly thanks to its advanced firewall (WAF).

 ### Login Protection